 They invent reasons why you aren’t worthwhile.
 This makes them feel justified in hating on you.
 After all, there must be something wrong with you since you’re no longer interested.

-4. You weren’t supposed to become anything.
-You did, so now you have haters.
+4. You weren’t supposed to become anything

 If your life is on a downward spiral, people will write you off.
 I don’t condemn this because there’s no point in going down with a sinking ship if the captain is determined to destroy it.